 Section outline

 • Robots need electricity to power different parts like motors, sensors, and lights.
-But how we connect electrical components matters a lot.
 There are two main ways to connect components in a circuit:

 • Series Circuit